 communicating with students interested in pursuing the CGSA

 The ALC program administrator oversees external communications for the ALC and provides support to the PSS department.
-This task requires collaborating with other faculty and staff to develop and implement an outreach and visibility strategy for the ALC and PSS (20% effort).
+This task requires collaborating with other faculty and staff to develop, implement and actively manage outreach and visibility strategies for the ALC and PSS (35% effort).
 This includes:

 maintaining websites and regularly updating social media accounts

 supporting the creation of presentations that align with UVM templates and guidelines